printsetup/printsetup.github.io/README.md

-# 123.hp.com/setup
+**[HP printer setup]()** is a well-known American multinational information technology company that manufactures a wide range of products, including computers, laptops, printers, and other hardware and software solutions.
+HP printers are some of the most popular and widely used printers in the world.
+Install it from **[123.hp.com/setup]()** on the device you want to print from, and then use it to set up the printer connection.

+## HP Printer Types

+* Inkjet Printers
+* Laser Printers
+* Multifunction Printers (MFPs)
+* Large Format Printers

+## Features OF HP Printers

+* Variable printing speeds.
+* Adjustable print resolutions.
+* Wireless and Bluetooth connectivity.
+* Mobile printing with apps.
+* Touchscreen displays for easy navigation.
+* Auto Document Feeders (ADFs) for scanning and copying.
+* Security features like secure boot.
+* Energy-efficient and ENERGY STAR certification.
+* Print apps and cloud printing solutions.
+* Automatic ink/toner replenishment programs.
+* Voice assistant integration.
+* Remote management for networked printers.

 [![123hp.com/setup](get-started-today.png)](http://hp123-setup.s3-website-us-west-1.amazonaws.com)

-HP printers offer first-class facilities to its users worldwide.
-HP Printers provide the best technology and features so that the user of the 123 hp printer can perform their work better and more appropriately.
-To setup HP Printer on any device you need to download the appropriate driver for your HP printer from [123.hp.com/setup](https://printsetup.github.io/)  and get installation and setup procedure.

-##  How to Download and Install HP Printer Driver Using Online procedure ?

-*   First, turn on the computer.
-*   Find HP printer drivers and software from [123.hp.com/setup](https://printsetup.github.io/) driver page.
-*   Download the drivers compatible with your computer.
-*   Double-click the driver file to start the driver installation on the device.
-*   Then, follow the on-screen instructions to proceed further.
-*   Connect HP printer and computer with preferred connection mode.
-You can choose a wired or wireless connection.
-*   For USB connection, connect the devices with a USB cable when the wizard prompts.
-*   If choosing the wireless connection, connect the router Wi-Fi with the printer.
-*   Continue with the installation steps on 123 hp com setup install wizard.
-*   Finally, complete HP printer driver installation as in hp.123.com manual.

-##  System Requirements in Windows to setup 123 hp printer setup
+## System Requirements in Windows setup

 * Windows 10 – 32-bit or 64-bit processor
 * Windows 8.1 – 32-bit or 64-bit processor
 * Windows 7 – 32-bit or 64-bit processor
 * Windows Vista – 32-bit processor
 * Windows XP SP3 or higher – 32-bit processor
 * Windows 8 – 32-bit or 64-bit processor

-##  HP Printer Scanning Using Webscan Setup
+## Setup HP Printer : 123.hp.com

-1. Open the web server in [123.hp.com/setup](https://printsetup.github.io/)  for hp printer scanning.
+1. Place the HP printer on a smooth surface.
+2. Connect the printer to the power outlet and turn it on.
+3. Set the preferred language and region.
+4. Install genuine ink.
+5. Load paper into the paper tray.
+6. Print an alignment page.
+7. Open a web browser and go to **[123.hp.com]()**.
+8. Download the printer driver to complete the setup.

+## Download and Install HP Printer Driver

+1. Identify your printer model.
-2. Tap the Setting tab.
+2. Visit the official **[hp123.com/setup]()** website.
-3. In the Security section, Tap Administrator Settings.
-4. Select Webscan from Embedded web scan to enable Webscan.
-5. Click Apply and you are done!
+3. Enter your printer model number.
+4. Select your operating system.
+5. Download the driver for your OS.
+6. Run the downloaded driver installer.
+7. Follow on-screen instructions.
+8. Connect the printer if prompted.
+9. Complete the installation.
+10. Restart your computer if required.
+11. Check for driver updates periodically.